ncagle/DNS-over-HTTPS/get-headers-v2.md

 need to copy the data if it wants to keep it around.
 The memory used for the struct gets freed with calling `curl_easy_cleanup()` of the easy handle.

+For *redirects*, this function returns headers from the most recent response only.

 ### Examples

 Get the Content-Type header